Is this an overdose crisis or a poisoning crisis?

 Poisoning is a technically accurate diagnostic term for what's happening inside the body.
 Meanwhile, the word overdose, meaning "to administer medicine in too large a dose," implies that a drug user knows what the dose is, and chooses to take too much.

 That implication of personal responsibility can exacerbate stigma, and the stigma is all too real.
-Every time the CBC covers the crisis, we receive harsh calls and e-mails.
+Every time CBC News covers the crisis, we receive harsh calls and emails.
 At best, the negative comments say drug use is a choice.
 At worst, they say the drug users' death is somehow deserved.

 Stigma puts drug users in danger